GurSych/CelluarAutomatonLibrary/README.md

 ### Operators overloadings
 **Equating CelluarAutomaton objects**<br>
-You can using == and != operators to check equality of two CelluarAutomaton objects
+You can use == and != operators to check equality of two CelluarAutomaton objects

 > [!WARNING]
 > This operators won't work if the type you chose doesn't have this operators overloadings